Perhaps you have already tried it?

 How often is it best to have sex?

 Various studies have suggested that men who have sex less often are more likely to have erectile dysfunction.
-This may a sort of ‘use it, or lose it!’ phenomenon.
+This maybe a sort of ‘use it, or lose it!’ phenomenon.
 Men who have sex more often are keeping their nerve function and blood flow channels within the penis in good working order.
 Masturbation may be helpful, but the jury is out on this.